cgustave/taskwatcher/README.md

    - Provide history of terminated tasks
    - Provide all latests feedback information from the task
    - Manage history
-   - Kill tasks
+   - Kill task (and cleanup feedback file if necessary)
    - Initialise (or re-initialize db)
+   - Set a reservation for a task id

-Usage : control.py --dbpath <path> <command>
+Usage : control.py --db <database> <command>

 Options :
---dbpath <path>      : Path where db files is located
+--db <database>      : sqlite database file

 List of available commands :